tsrodf/rasa-bot/README.md

 - Rasa is not compatible with Python versions above 3.8v.
 - Rasa's universe is wide but relatively poorly documented, so that it requires time to learn about all of its options.

-## Possible Enhacements
+## Possible Enhancements
 - Add corpus
   - Example: [Building a rasa chatbot to perform a movie search](https://medium.com/betacom/building-a-rasa-chatbot-to-perform-movie-search-60cea9829e60)
-- webui hosten und text to speech
+- Host webui and text to speech

 ## Guidelines